 - it could mean you won’t be able to get a mortgage, loan, mobile phone contract or other credit.

-Lisa Jablonska, Elections and Democratic Services Manager, said: "Over 67% of households have responded so far, but we are still waiting for 28,000 to respond.
-Anyone who hasn’t replied will have received a reminder letter and at the end October and into November our canvassers will visit the remaining properties who have not responded to check their details."
+Lisa Jablonska, Elections and Democratic Services Manager, said: "Nearly 65% of households have responded so far, but we are still waiting for 28,000 to respond.
+Anyone who hasn’t replied will have received a reminder letter, and at the end October and into November our canvassers will visit the remaining properties who have not responded to check their details."

-While the council can save money if people reply to their forms promptly, failure to respond could also have financial consequences for residents’ own finances.
-Even if your details haven’t changed, you still need to respond by returning the form, using the telephone, going online or by text to let us know and ensuring you can vote in future elections.
+While the council can save money if people reply to their forms promptly, failing to respond could also have financial consequences for residents’ own finances.
+Even if your details haven’t changed, you still need to respond by returning the form using the telephone, going online or by text to let us know and ensure you can vote in future elections.